-PHP's preg_quote in JavaScript
+PHP's preg_quote in TypeScript

 // discuss at: https://locutus.io/php/preg_quote/